Chocolate Macaron shells filled with a malted chocolate buttercream.

 Pour your egg whites into the bowl of a stand mixer and start whisking on medium speed.
 Once they start to foam, slowly add your C&H® Granulated Pure Cane Sugar and bring up your speed to medium for about three to four minutes.

-While your meringue is whisking away, grind together your measured C&H® Confectioners Sugar, cocoa powder and almond flour using a food processor for one minute.
+While your meringue is whisking away, grind together your measured C&H® Powdered Sugar, cocoa powder and almond flour using a food processor for one minute.
 Sift these dry ingredients into a large bowl with a fine sieve and set aside.

 Your meringue is complete when it holds stiff peaks – add desired food coloring and gently whisk for a few additional seconds to incorporate.